 When: About halfway through the cycle, around day 13-15 (but this can change cycle-to-cycle and you might even have the occasional cycle where you don’t ovulate at all).

 What happens: The release of the egg from the ovary, mid-cycle.
-Oestrogen peaks just beforehand, and then drops shortly afterwards.
+Oestrogen peaks just beforehand, and then drops shortly afterward.

 Phase 4: Luteal Phase:

 When: The time after ovulation and before the start of menstruation.
-It normally lasts between 14 to 16 days.
+It normally lasts around 14 days.

 What happens: The body prepares for a possible pregnancy.

-Once ovulation occurs, the follicle that contained the egg transforms into a corpus luteum and begins to produce progesterone as well as estrogen, with progesterone levels peaking about halfway through the luteal phase.
+Once ovulation occurs, the follicle that contained the egg transforms into a corpus luteum and begins to produce progesterone as well as oestrogen, with progesterone levels peaking about halfway through the luteal phase.

 If an egg is fertilised, progesterone supports the early pregnancy, alternatively, the uterine lining starts to break down resulting in menstruation.